vulkayes/vulkayes-thesis/documents/implementation/implementation.md

 Vulkan API is an interface specified in the C programming language.
 C language is the de-facto standard in cross-language APIs.
 This means the system of bindings is available in almost any practical language, including Rust.
 Vulkayes relies on the ash[@ash] crate to provide these binding and some syntactic sugar on top.
 This library uses the Vulkan API Registry, canonical machine-readable definition of the API, to generate bindings from Rust to C automatically.

-## Cargo features
+## Cargo features {#sec:impl_cargo}

 An important part of any flexible project is to give the user as much control as possible, so the library will fit their usecase.
-One way to achieve this in Rust are cargo features already mentioned in [@sec:design-cargo].
+One way to achieve this in Rust are cargo features already mentioned in [@sec:design_cargo].

 The most important features defined and exposed in Vulkayes are described below.